skellis46/finger-pointing-moon/case-for-support.md

 The practice will be documented from _within_ via photography, videography, written and spoken reflections, and from _without_ via Pakes' detailed third-person observations and analysis.

+- add Varela’s thinking about first person experience (in zettel <first-person experience>) — see question and thoughts in there?

 #### Traditional scholarship